chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 Almost there!
 Let’s create a failsafe—if our <code>button</code> no longer exists when the <code>showComments()</code> function is run, that means we’ve already loaded the comments, so we shouldn’t do it again.

-<aside><p>This isn’t actual ideal.
+<aside><p>This isn’t actually ideal.
 What would be best would be to attach a callback function after Disqus has finished loading comments and disable our <code>button</code> until it succeeds/fails.
 Unfortunately, since an update to Disqus in 2012, this doesn’t seem to work as intended anymore.
 If you know any more about this, please let me know in the [comments](#comments "Jump to the comments").</p></aside>

 {% highlight javascript %}
 function showComments() {
     if( document.getElementsByClassName('js-show-comments')[0] ) {
-        showCommentsButton.parentNode.removeChild(showCommentsButton);
+        commentsSection.removeChild(commentsButton);
         (function() {
             var dsq = document.createElement('script'); dsq.type = 'text/javascript'; dsq.async = true;
             dsq.src = '//chrisburnell.disqus.com/embed.js';